Navigation

 Alternatives

-This knot it just one member of the Heaving Line Knot Family.
+This knot is just one member of the Heaving Line Knot Family.
 One of the most popular alternative knots is the Monkey’s Fist.
 The Monkey’s Fist is a knot that resembles a ball, located on the end of a line.
 It’s a very decorative knot, and much harder to tie than the Heaving Line Knot mentioned here.

 Some sailors might recommend placing a weighted object on the end of a line to make it travel further when thrown.
 We don’t recommend this because it can be dangerous.
 The last thing you want to catch is a heavy weighted object if you’ve fallen overboard!